 Lead Plaintiffs / Class Agents

 Ronald Jantz, T. Jameel Muhammad, Donna Ring, Ellen Altemose and Karl Baldwin are the Lead Plaintiffs / Class Agents in this class action law suit.
 Mr. Jantz filed an EEO Complaint in August 2005, which was converted to a class complaint in October 2006.
 He is a targeted disabled employee: he’s deaf.
 Mr. Jantz is highly qualified: he holds an MBA in Finance/Accounting, a Bachelors of Business Administration and an Associates of Business Administration.
-He’s been with SSA since 1988, when he started working as a GS-12 Management Analyst, and has a total of 31 years of federal service.
-Despite numerous applications for promotions and other advancement opportunities, Mr. Jantz has not once been promoted throughout his 23 year career at SSA.
+Despite numerous applications for promotions and other advancement opportunities, Mr. Jantz was never promoted throughout his 23 year career at SSA.
 After 23 years of stagnation at his grade level, Mr. Jantz decided to take action.
 Muhammad, Ring, Altemose and Baldwin were added as Lead Plaintiffs / Class Agents when Plaintiffs moved for class certification in 2008.